nkoder/jenkins-job-dsl-plugin-example/README.md

     * add "Process Job DSLs" build step with `dsl/jobs.groovy` as "DSL Scripts" for "Look on Filesystem" option

-4. Run `create-jobs` job and check that there were no errors
+4. Run `create-jobs` job and check that there were no errors and couple of jobs were created

-5. Run created `hello-world` job and check that there were no errors and `Hello world!` was printed in the console
+## Learn

-6. (to be continued)
+I've prepared a couple of job definitions in `dsl`

 ## Further info about Job DSL Plugin